Private Eye: Libel cases

-Robert Maxwell sued the magazine for the suggestion he looked like a criminal, and won a significant sum.
-Editor Hislop summarised the case: "I've just given a fat cheque to a fat Czech", and later claimed this was the only known example of a joke being told on News at Ten.
+Robert Maxwell won a significant sum from the magazine when he sued over their suggestion that he looked like a criminal.
+Hislop claimed that his summary of the case: "I've just given a fat cheque to a fat Czech" was the only example of a joke being told on News at Ten.

-Sonia Sutcliffe sued after allegations made in January 1981 that she used her connection to her husband, the "Yorkshire Ripper" Peter Sutcliffe, to make money.
-She won £600,000 in damages in May 1989, a record at the time, which was reduced to £60,000 on appeal by Private Eye.
-However, the initial award caused Hislop to quip outside the court: "If that's justice, then I'm a banana."
-Readers raised a considerable sum in the "Bananaballs Fund", and Private Eye scored a public relations coup by donating the surplus to the families of Peter Sutcliffe's victims.
-Later, in Sonia Sutcliffe's libel case against the News of the World in 1990, details emerged which demonstrated that she had benefited financially from her husband's crimes, even though Private Eyes facts had been inaccurate.
+Sonia Sutcliffe, wife of the "Yorkshire Ripper" Peter Sutcliffe, sued over allegations in January 1981 that she had used her connection to her husband to make money.
+Outside the court in May 1989, Hislop quipped about the then-record award of £600,000 in damages: "If that's justice then I'm a banana."
+The sum was reduced on appeal to £60,000.
+Readers raised a considerable sum in the "Bananaballs Fund", and Private Eye donated the surplus to the families of Peter Sutcliffe's victims.
+In Sonia Sutcliffe's 1990 libel case against the News of the World, it emerged that she had indeed benefited financially from her husband's crimes, although the details of Private Eye's article had been inaccurate.

-In 1994, Gordon Anglesea, a retired police inspector, successfully sued the Eye and three other media outlets for libel over published allegations that he had indecently assaulted under-aged boys in Wrexham in the 1980s.
+In 1994, retired police inspector Gordon Anglesea successfully sued the Eye and three other media outlets for libel over allegations that he had indecently assaulted under-aged boys in Wrexham in the 1980s.
 In October 2016, he was convicted of historic sex offences.
-Hislop stated that the magazine would not attempt to recover the £80,000 in damages Anglesea received, stating: "I can’t help thinking of the witnesses who came forward to assist our case at the time, one of whom later committed suicide telling his wife that he never got over not being believed.
+Hislop said the magazine would not attempt to recover the £80,000 damages awarded to Anglesea, stating: "I can't help thinking of the witnesses who came forward to assist our case at the time, one of whom later committed suicide telling his wife that he never got over not being believed.
 Private Eye will not be looking to get our money back from the libel damages.
 Others have paid a far higher price."
 Anglesea died in December 2016, six weeks into a 12-year prison sentence.

-In 1999, former Hackney London Borough Council executive Samuel Yeboah successfully sued the Eye after he was targeted in the Rotten Borough column "at least 13 times."
-In this column, Yeboah was described as "corrupt", and using "the Race Card" to escape this criticism.
-The Eye paid damages and offered an apology.
+In 1999, former Hackney London Borough Council executive Samuel Yeboah won substantial damages and an apology after the Rotten Borough column "at least 13 times" described him as corrupt and claimed he used "the race card" to avoid criticism.